-Some pupils select to take the Duke of Edinburgh Award through the options curriculum where they may walk the Taff Trail or the Brecon to Monthmouth canal path. as part of the expedition they stay overnight, Th leaarign which takes place on the expeditions promotes team work, independence and problem solving skills.
+Some pupils select to take the Duke of Edinburgh Award through the options curriculum where they may walk the Taff Trail or the Brecon to Monthmouth canal path. as part of the expedition they stay overnight.The learning which takes place on the expeditions promotes team work, independence and problem solving skills.

 In addition, pupils have the opportunity to attend a variety of sports days throughout the year.
 During the year pupils have been provided with the opportunity to take part in multisport activities, swimming, golf, tennis, rebound, gymnastics, cricket, athletics, football, tag rugby and dance.

-Pupils in Year 11 and older may have the opportunity to visit local colleges in Nantgarw or Ystrad Mynach each week.
-They take part in courses with college tutors and are supported by school staff.
-Pupils benefit from visiting the colleges, enjoy the different courses on offer such as Painting and Decorating and enjoy the social interaction when they visit the refectory at lunch time.
+Pupils in Year 12 and older have the opportunity to visit local colleges in Nantgarw and enjoy the social interaction when they visit the refectory at lunch time.

 The IDP (Annual Review) in their final year is completed early in the autumn term, allowing as much time as is possible to put plans in place for the transition from school.
 School works closely with parents, the future provision and partner agencies towards a smooth transition.
 During the Summer term, the transition process is increased and opportunities to visit the new provision are created.